AlessioBoetti/deep-learning-applications/README.md

 I chose [DistilRoBERTa](https://huggingface.co/distilbert/distilroberta-base) as LLM for the exercise.
 DistilRoBERTa is a small LLM but can learn powerful and complex representations rivaling with other BERT-like models.

 I fine-tuned the model on the [Yelp Review Full](https://huggingface.co/datasets/Yelp/yelp_review_full) text classification dataset.
-The model

 Every epoch of the training of DistilRoBERTa took several minutes, and looking for ways to speed up the training, I also fine-tuned the model using the [LoRA](https://arxiv.org/abs/2106.09685) method, which however did not speed up the training as much as expected.